Physics B.Sc., Vocational School Teacher

 Physics as a university subject particularly differs from physics as a school subject, in that technical systematics are very important.
 The theoretical concepts of physics are more important compared to physics in school.
 As a result, mathematics is an important tool in physics.

 The basics to acquire a solid knowledge in physics are taught in "Experimental Physics" in semesters one through three and in the fifth semester.
 The topic areas encompass mechanics, thermodynamics, electrodynamics, special relativity theory, optics, and quantum physics.
-Basic mathematical methods are presented in the first semester with mathematics tutorials and, in the second semester, in the lecture "Introduction to Theoretical Physics".
+Basic mathematical methods are presented in the first two semesters, in the lectures "Mathematical Methods in Physics for Teacher Training Students I and II".

 In the fourth and fifth semesters, the course "Theoretical Physics for Teacher Training Students" provides an overview of the theoretical concepts and structures of physics, so that a number of physics problems can be explained using a few basic principles and solved with the help of mathematic formulas.

-In the first, third, and sixth semesters, experimental skills are taught in practical physicals experiences, which are equally important for physics and teaching physics.
+In the second, third, and sixth semesters, experimental skills are taught in practical physics lab courses, which are equally important for physics and teaching physics.

 Building on constructivist learning theories, important concepts and aspects of teaching and learning physics for budding physics teachers are addressed in three introductory courses on teaching methodology.